Vaccines: Guidelines & Recommendations

 - CDC recommends either maternal RSV vaccination or infant immunization to help prevent severe illness from RSV in infants and young children.

-- CDC recommends that pregnant people receive an RSV vaccine between 32–36 weeks of pregnancy during RSV season (typically September through January*) to protect their infants at birth.
+- CDC recommends that pregnant women receive an RSV vaccine between 32–36 weeks of pregnancy during RSV season (typically September through January*) to protect their infants at birth.

 - If a child’s mother does not receive an RSV vaccine during pregnancy, CDC recommends giving a preventive antibody to the newborn after birth.

-- CDC recommends that pregnant people receive an RSV vaccine between 32–36 weeks of pregnancy during RSV season (typically September through January*) to protect their infants at birth.
+- CDC recommends that pregnant women receive an RSV vaccine between 32–36 weeks of pregnancy during RSV season (typically September through January*) to protect their infants at birth.

 - CDC recommends either maternal RSV vaccination or infant immunization to help prevent severe illness from RSV in infants and young children.

-- CDC recommends a single dose of RSV vaccines for:
+- A single dose of RSV vaccine is recommended for:

 - All adults age 75 and older

-- CDC recommends a single dose of RSV vaccines for:
+- A single dose of RSV vaccine is recommended for:

 *RSV season can vary around the country.
 If you live in Alaska, Florida, or outside the continental U.S., talk to a healthcare provider about when RSV season is expected where you live.